-- Adaptive Cruise Control mode for maintaining an appropriate distance between vehicles.

-- Normal (fixed speed) cruise control mode is for cruising at a constant preset speed.
+- Adaptive Cruise Control mode for maintaining an appropriate distance between vehicles. - Normal (fixed speed) electronic speed control mode for cruising at a constant preset speed.
 For additional information, refer to "Normal (Fixed Speed) Cruise Control Mode" in this section.

-NOTE: The system will not react to preceding vehicles.
+NOTE: Normal (fixed speed) electronic speed control will not react to preceding vehicles.
 Always be aware of the mode selected.